08210 5 Incorrect Assumptions People Make About Training For An Ironman 700x394

 When I hear this, I ask what the person does for a living.
 The breadth of answers always fascinates me.
 Firemen, teachers, bankers etc. Digging a little deeper, I ask if they have ever faced a scenario at work where they needed to reach out to experts, and without fail, the response is always yes.

-I ask them why is this different to approaching an IRONMAN challenge.
-I tell them that they should look for someone who has completed an IRONMAN and ask them how they went about it and start their research there.
+I ask them why is this different to approaching a triathlon challenge.
+I tell them that they should look for someone who has completed an triathlon and ask them how they went about it and start their research there.

 Better still, if they seem really serious, they should seek out a plan or a qualified coach to help guide them on their journey.